Mohamed Mooge Liibaan: Involvement in SNM

-Mohamed Mooge spent an extended period in Dire Dawa, which at the time served as an important base for political and Military movements.
-After leaving the SSDF, Mohamed Mooge spent some time in Addis Ababa, Ethiopia.
-He later Moved to the city of jijiga, and from there entered Awarre, Which was then a key operational base for the Somali National Movement (SNM).
-He be became the head of information and political affairs within the organization, leading the SNM’s radio programs and political awareness campaigns.
-Mooge was described as the “voice and mind” of SNM’s propaganda, playing a crucial role in spreading its message, organizing cultural programs, and providing strategic advice.
+Mohamed Mooge spent an extended period in Dire Dawa, which at the time served as an important base for political and Military movements.Before joining the SNM, he spent three years in other military movements operating in Harar and other regions of Ethiopia.
+After spending some time in Addis Ababa, Ethiopia,he moved to the city of Jijiga, and from there entered Awarre, Which was then a key operational base for the Somali National Movement (SNM).
+He became the head of information and political affairs within the organization, leading the SNM’s radio programs and political awareness campaigns.
+Mooge was described as the driving force behind the SNM's media and information wing, playing a crucial role in spreading its message, organizing cultural programs, and providing advice.